Skip to main content

 xPack build configurations

-The xPack framework supports projects with multiple build configurations.
+The xPack Framework supports projects with multiple build configurations.

 Build configurations are sets of properties, actions and dependencies that apply to a specific build.
 Build configurations can inherit from other build configurations.